IBM/example-health-analytics/data-service/API.md

 Data not transferred: When the data is not transferred and updated in the Data Lake (ex. can't access database), the response is a 500 status code.

+Mainframe error: When there is an error calling the APIs associated with the zOS mainframe, the response is a 502 status code.

 # Generate

-This is used as an alternative data pipeline to the zOS system by using locally generated Synthea data to populate the MongoDB Data Lake
+This is used as an alternative data pipeline to the zOS mainframe by using locally generated Synthea data to populate the MongoDB Data Lake

 __Command__